MatthewKLewis/GoGPSServer/README.md

-# Parse-and-Send Server for TCP socket GPS messages of different formats
+# Parse-and-Send Middleware Server
+## GPS socket messages (various formats) -> JSON AiristaLocationProtocol

-This is a program written in Go which ingests socket messages from GPS watches, and parses them into a common JSON format to be sent to an API.
+This is a program written in Go which ingests socket messages from GPS watches in various formats, and parses them into a common JSON format to be sent to an API.